orxaicom/arxiv-efficiency/README.md

 Disclaimer: We're not affiliated with arXiv.

+## July 1, 2023

+No new papers on arXiv

 ## June 30, 2023

 [Sparse Model Soups: A Recipe for Improved Pruning via Model Averaging](https://arxiv.org/pdf/2306.16788.pdf) <details><summary>Summary</summary><p>